knightsUCF/CarRacing/Log.md

         // we will also need a way to set a constant speed on the cars }

+We added this in CarEngine.cs, since we want a public method AI.cs can use and control the speed of the different cars.
+This will be just the speed generated in the Start() method of AI.cs.
+If the car engine then wants to customize the speed when moving in and out of traffic, that is fine.
+At that point we will be using rays to make sure we don't collide with another car.
+But for now we will be starting with constant speed per lane.

+    public void SetSpeed(float Speed)
+    {
+        speed = Speed;
+    }

 # Prevent Car from Moving Backwards on Decelerate

     if (speed <= 0) speed = 0;